kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Learning From Examples

-Models infer patterns from usage.
+Models infer patterns from usage
-Examples encode meaning.
+Examples encode meaning
 Scale replaces hand written logic

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.